Hello there! I’m Andrew Villeneuve. Thank you for visiting my website.

 - a delegate to the Democratic National Convention for Barack Obama (2012) and Bernie Sanders (2016);

-- a summer organizing fellow for the Progressive Change Campaign Committee.
+- an organizing fellow for the Progressive Change Campaign Committee.

 Please contact me if you have a comment or question you’d like to ask me.